silvanbrenner/camunda-csharp-client/csharp-client/docs/ProcessInstanceApi.md

 # **ModifyProcessInstanceAsyncOperation**
 > BatchDto ModifyProcessInstanceAsyncOperation (string id, ProcessInstanceModificationDto processInstanceModificationDto = null)

+Modify Process Instance Execution State Async

 Submits a list of modification instructions to change a process instance's execution state async.
 A modification instruction is one of the following:  * Starting execution before an activity * Starting execution after an activity on its single outgoing sequence flow * Starting execution on a specific sequence flow * Cancelling an activity instance, transition instance, or all instances (activity or transition) for an activity  Instructions are executed asynchronous and in the order they are provided in this request's body.
 Variables can be provided with every starting instruction.
-The exact semantics of modification can be read about in the [User guide](https://docs.camunda.org/manual/7.14/user-guide/process-engine/process-instance-modification/).
+The exact semantics of modification can be read about in the [User guide](https://docs.camunda.org/manual/7.15/user-guide/process-engine/process-instance-modification/).

 ### Example
 ```csharp